manisalehi/manisalehi/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hello, my name is Mani.

-I am 🧙 Software Engineer and 👾 Security Researcher ( 🏆 8 x Listed in Google's Hall of Fame (TOP-100) )
+I am ✈️ Aerospace Engineering Student | Passionate about 🤖 Autonomous Systems, Robotics, Control theory and AI | Developing  🖥️ High-Fidelity Simulations for Next-Generation Robotics and Aerospace Solutions

 Welcome to my page; on my Github, you can find:
-- Projects created by me
-- Security writeups and CVE reported by me
+- Open source packages developed by me
-- Tutorials around security and programming
+- Intresting projects I have done as a part of my courseworks

 #### 📧 You can contact me on: